haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     to access the service through the load balancer.
   - Not supported by all load balancer controllers.

+* Both the additional network hop problem and the source IP obfuscation problem can be solved by preventing nodes from forwarding traffic to pods that aren't running on the same node.
+* This is done by setting the **`externalTrafficPolicy`** field in the Service object's spec field to Local.
+  This way, a node forwards external traffic only to pods running on the node that received the connection.

+* `healthCheckNodePort`
+  - The external load balancer uses this node port to check whether a node contains endpoints for the service or not.
+  - This allows the load balancer to forward traffic only to nodes that have such a pod.

+* When `externalTrafficPolicy` is set to `Cluster`, each node forwards traffic to all pods in the system.
+  - Traffic is split evenly between the pods.
+  - Additional network hops are required, and the client IP is obfuscated.
+* When the `externalTrafficPolicy` is set to `Local`, all traffic arriving at node `A` is forwarded to the single pod on that node.
+  - This means that this pod receives `50%` of all traffic.
+  - Traffic arriving at node `B` is split between two pods.
+    Each pod receives `25%` of the total traffic processed by the load balancer.
+  - There are no unnecessary network hops, and the source IP is that of the client.

+> - The shorthand for `endpoints` is `ep`.

 ## Deploying applications using Deployments

 ## Deploying stateful applications using StatefulSets